sbhakim/zebra/README.md

 ## Notes

-`docs/EXPERIMENT_PROTOCOL.md` is the source of truth.
-This is not bit-for-bit parity with upstream and does not claim to be.
+`docs/EXPERIMENT_PROTOCOL.md` has the details.
+The protocol differs from the upstream scripts, so these numbers will not line up with the released ones.

-ZeBRa stores no historical examples, but its six calibration scalars occupy 48 bytes and every strategy carries a 224-byte fixed scaler.
-"Zero retained samples" is the claim; "zero bytes" is not.
+ZeBRa keeps no past samples, though it does carry six calibration scalars (48 bytes), and every strategy carries the 224-byte scaler.

-The standalone rule AUCs from `probe` are exploratory.
-They shaped the rules and were measured on the same corpus, so they are not independent confirmation.
+The standalone rule AUCs from `probe` are exploratory: the rules were tuned on the same corpus they are measured on. `smoke` just checks that a run goes through end to end.
-Smoke runs check that things execute, nothing more.

 ## License